reaver17/reaver17/README.md

                 local character = player.Character
                 if character and character:FindFirstChild("HumanoidRootPart") then
                     character.HumanoidRootPart.CFrame = CFrame.new(targetPosition)

-                    -- Notify player of successful teleport
+                    -- Notify player of successful teleport in the chat player:SendNotification({
-                    player:SendNotification({
                         Title = "Teleport",
                         Text = "Teleported to " .. targetPlayer.DisplayName,
                         Duration = 5
                     })

+                    -- Send a message in chat
+                    local successMessage = "You have been teleported to " .. targetPlayer.DisplayName .. "!"
+                    game:GetService("StarterGui"):SetCore("ChatMakeSystemMessage", {
+                        Text = successMessage;
+                        Color = Color3.fromRGB(0, 255, 0);
+                        Font = Enum.Font.SourceSansBold;
+                        FontSize = Enum.FontSize.Size24;
+                    })
                 end
             else
-                -- Send error message to the player if target's character is missing player:SendNotification({
+                -- Error message if the target player's character is not found player:SendNotification({
                     Title = "Error",
                     Text = "Target player's character not found.",